 Some of the resources on this website are PDF (Portable Document Format) which offer higher-quality printouts rather than standard HTML pages.
 To open these files, you will need Adobe Reader software.
 Click here to download.

-Sign up for our telephone notification system “Twenty First Century Communications Emergency Telephone Notification System”.
+Sign up for our telephone notification system “FirstCall Emergency Telephone Notification System”.
+If you have a cell phone, unlisted land-line or voice over IP number, you must register your number to receive notifications.
 Any information furnished for the purpose of emergency notification is exempt from public records requirement.

 Planning and Information*